Sale, Victoria: History

 Other landmarks in the town include Our Lady of Sion Convent and the Criterion Hotel.
 The former was designed by architects Reed, Smart and Tappin and built 1892–1901.
 Assembly halls and dormitory rear wing were added in 1938; the residential wing was added in 1953.
 The building is listed on the Register of the National Estate.
 The Criterion Hotel was built in 1865.
 It originally had a two-storey timber verandah, but this was replaced by a cast iron verandah between 1880 and 1900.
 It is considered "one of the most impressive hostelries in Victoria" and is listed on the Register of the National Estate.
 The Criterion Hotel closed in 2006 and its rapidly deteriorating condition caused local concern that it would be demolished.
 However, the site was subsequently purchased by a Traralgon-based developer who had previous expertise in restoration of commercial buildings.
 The Criterion received a complete rebuild in 2010/11 with the external heritage facade and verandah fully restored.
 It re-opened as a hotel, function venue and restaurant early in 2013.

 With the growth of shipping on the local waterways and the Gippsland Lakes (and the establishment of a railhead at Sale in 1879) schemes emerged to develop Sale as a port.
 The construction of the Sale Canal (complete with turning circle) duly commenced in the 1880s, thereby linking the town via the Thomson River and the Gippsland Lakes to the open sea.
 It was completed in 1890.
 Other elements were the Sale Swing Bridge, completed in 1883, a high wharf, and a launching ramp which still exists in the heart of the city.
 However, neither the bridge nor the canal created the desired surge of trade and the depression of the 1890s soon engulfed the town.
 Sale became a town in 1924 and a city in 1950.

-In World War II, the West Sale RAAF base was the landing site of 2 Japanese Mitsubishi Zeros.
+In World War II, the West Sale RAAF base was the landing site of two Japanese Mitsubishi Zeros.
+After the war, the disused site was repurposed as a immigration centre called West Sale Migrant’s Camp (alternatively West Sale Migrant Holding Centre) from 1949–1953.